What Are Potential Punishments for Juvenile Offenders?

 Children in juvenile court matters have many of the same rights as adults, including the right to remain silent, the right to cross-examine witnesses, and the right to an attorney.
 It is important to understand the full extent of your rights while under investigation and before entering court.
 Our attorneys will take the time to review your rights and options and aggressively assert your rights at every stage in the juvenilecriminal process.
 Where available or when necessary, we will seek rehabilitation over incarceration for any minor.

-Call 732-303-7857 or contact Clark & Clark online for a free consultation with an experienced criminal jury trial and juvenile crimes defense lawyer.
+Call 732-303-7857 or contact Clark, Clark & Noonan, LLC. online for a free consultation with an experienced criminal jury trial and juvenile crimes defense lawyer.
 We offer aggressive advocacy focused on obtaining positive results in your case.